RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-ASPNET-Core-Week-26.md

+# Implementing Google OAuth with Blazor (0.4) and ASPNET Core 2.1.1

-Asp.net core project template provides everything for quickly implementing OAuth via various providers.
-But these templates are based on aspnet core MVC.
+ASPNET Core project template provides everything for quickly implementing OAuth via various providers.
+But these templates are based on ASPNET Core MVC.
 In this blog post I'll explain how I changed the code for implementing Google authentication on a Blazor App.

-My app has 3 [TOSS](https://github.com/RemiBou/Toss.Blazor) librairies :
+My solution([TOSS](https://github.com/RemiBou/Toss.Blazor)) has 3 projects :
-- Client : the blazor code
+- Client : the blazor code (librairy targeting netstandard 2.0)
-- Server : aspnet core app serving RPC via HTTP
+- Server : ASPNET Core  app serving RPC via HTTP  (app targeting netcoreapp2.1)
-- Shared : shared class between client and server
+- Shared : shared class between client and server  (librairy targeting netstandard 2.0)

 ## Server configuration
 You first need to configure the Google OAuth on your server application.
 Just add the following code in ConfigureServices